antrea-io/theia/docs/networkpolicy-recommendation.md

 flow visibility capabilities.
 To get more information about `theia`, please refer to its [user guide](theia-cli.md).

-There are 5 `theia` commands for the NetworkPolicy Recommendation feature:
+The following `theia` commands for the NetworkPolicy Recommendation feature are
+available:

 - `theia policy-recommendation run`
 - `theia policy-recommendation status`